Build the Perfect Cabinet for Your Space

 For the door, I wanted the rails (the horizontal pieces) and stiles (the vertical pieces) to measure 2″ wide.
 I cut the strips on my table saw, then cut the pieces to length on my table saw.
 The rails measure 13″ long (the width of the cabinet minus the width of the material) and the stiles measure 29″ long.
 I applied edge banding to the long edges of each piece, as well as the shorter edges of the 29″ pieces.
 I drilled pocket holes in each end of the rails and assembled the door using glue and 1″ screws.

 This tutorial is easy and applies to any size cabinet or thickness of plywood.
 Stay tuned for Part 2 where the cabinet will be finished, and the rack, hardware, and chalkboard will be installed!

-If you need any help with how to plan and build a custom cabinet part 1, shoot me an email at designsbystudioc [at] gmail [dot] com!
+If you need any help with how to plan and build a custom cabinet part 1, leave a comment below!